 Developing your speed (part 3) - Conditioning

-In the third of seven articles on speed development Patrick Beith explains the importance of correct conditioning
+In the third of seven articles on speed development, Patrick Beith explains the importance of proper conditioning.

 'Long slow distance makes long slow runners.'
 What does that mean?

 From experience, the level of intensity (and therefore productivity) of these fun runs can be pretty low.
 There are more beneficial, less time-consuming ways to improve aerobic conditioning than spending that time out running slow for a long time.
 Remember, train slowly to run slow.
 We are not saying that athletes in sports such as soccer, field hockey, lacrosse, etc., should not do any work on the roads.
 There are other ways to improve conditioning that can fulfil other training requirements at the same time.